-Ofsted are happy for politicians to boast about the stats for selective schools, but they don’t even accept that secondary moderns are a ‘thing.’
+Ofsted are happy for politicians to boast about the stats for selective schools, but they don’t even accept secondary moderns are a ‘thing.’
 I’ve asked for ratings for secondary moderns but have been told they don’t report on non-selective schools in selective areas.
 I’ve written to Ofsted to suggest ratings for secondary moderns matter, but the reply avoided my point.

 Not only do Ofsted tell politicians that grammar schools are the best type of school, they make parents believe this too.
 Ofsted are responsible for wasting parents cash on tutors, worrying parents about school choice, and promoting the idea that the best schools can’t educate every child.